yunfachi/denix/docs/src/hosts/structure.md

 ## Function Arguments {#function-arguments}
 - `name`: a string representing the host name.
 - `useHomeManagerModule`: whether to include the Home Manager module in the NixOS and Nix-Darwin configurations of this host.
-Defaults to `true`.
+Defaults to the value of `delib.configurations :: useHomeManagerModule`, which itself defaults to `true`.
+- `homeManagerUser`: the username, used in `home-manager.users.${homeManagerUser}` and for generating the Home Manager configuration list.
+Defaults to `delib.configurations :: homeManagerUser`.
 - `homeManagerSystem`: a string used in the `pkgs` attribute of the `home-manager.lib.homeManagerConfiguration` function, which is used in the [`delib.configurations`](/configurations/introduction) function as `homeManagerNixpkgs.legacyPackages.${homeManagerSystem}`.
 - `myconfig`: sets its value to `config.${myconfigName}` if `config.${myconfigName}.host` matches the current host.
 - `nixos`: sets its value to `config` if `moduleSystem` is `nixos` and `config.${myconfigName}.host` matches the current host.